allenai/allenact/projects/tutorials/minigrid_tutorial.md

 from the project root folder.
 - With `-b projects/tutorials` we set the base folder to search for the `minigrid_tutorial` experiment configuration.
-- With `-m 1` we constrain the number of subprocesses to 1 (i.e. all task samplers will run on a single process).
+- With `-m 1` we constrain the number of subprocesses to 1 (i.e. all task samplers will run in a single process).
 - With `-o /PATH/TO/minigrid_output` we set the output folder.
-- With `-s 12345` we set the random seed. in the same process).
+- With `-s 12345` we set the random seed.

 If we have Tensorboard installed, we can track progress with
 ```bash
 tensorboard --logdir /PATH/TO/minigrid_output
 ```
 which will default to the URL http://localhost:6006/.

 After 150,000 steps, the script will terminate and several checkpoints will be saved in the output folder.
 The training curves should look similar to
 ![training curves](./minigrid_train.png)

 If everything went well, the `valid` success rate should converge to 1 and the mean episode length to a value below 4.
 (For perfectly uniform sampling, the expectation for the optimal policy is 3.75 steps.)
 Since this is RL, if the run failed to converge to the optimal policy, we can just try to re-run, for example with a different seed.
 The validation curves should looks similar to
 ![validation curves](./minigrid_valid.png)

 # Testing